Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 ```
 What we've done In the code above is the following:
 * We've updated the attribute `Dapr.Topic` to use the same Pub/Sub component name used in the publisher `dapr-pubsub-servicebus`.
 Then we add a new method that is responsible to consume the proceed message, taking the assignee email, and trying to send an email using SendGrid API.
-* We are returning `200 Ok` if the SendGrid was able to send the email successfully, and we are returning `400 Bad request` if the SendGrid failed to send the email, this will allow the consumer service to re-try processing the message again.
+* We are returning `200 Ok` if the SendGrid was able to send the email successfully, and we are returning `400 Bad Request` if the SendGrid failed to send the email, this will allow the consumer service to re-try processing the message again.
 * Don't forget to add the NuGet package named `SendGrid` version `9.28.1` to the Backend processor project, as well we are reading the `SendGrid:ApiKey` from AppSettings, we will read this value from environment variables once we deploy this service to Azure Container Apps.
 So open the file named `appsettings.json` and add the below config:

 ```json